edgehog-device-manager/edgehog/backend/docs/pages/tutorials/edgehog_in_5_minutes.md

 `SEEDS_REALM` and `SEEDS_ASTARTE_BASE_API_URL` should already be set for you, so only edit those if needed.

+`SEEDS_REALM_PRIVATE_KEY_FILE` must point to the private key of the `test` realm you created in Astarte.
+If you followed the "Astarte in 5 minutes" guide, `astartectl` generated the key as `test_private.pem` in the astarte repository, so set this variable to its full path, for example `../astarte/test_private.pem`.
+Keeping the default value (the bundled `realm_private.pem`) would prevent Edgehog from communicating with your Astarte instance.

 ### Generate a key pair for the tenant

 Although it is possible to use a default key, it is recommended to have your own key pair for the